vitorinoninja/react-virtual-css-grid/README.md

     // 	you might want to use this to get actual data
     //	from a list and print neat components
     //
-    //	considering you provided an given nItems value
+    //	considering you provided a given nItems value
     //	absolutePosition is the item corresponding to certain scroll
     //	columnPosition is the position of that iten's column on the grid
     //	rowPosition is the position of that iten's row on the grid